Samuel Peter

-Early years and amateur career
+Early life and amateur career

 Originally, Peter's preferred sport was football.
 In 1992, some boxers came to his school to train.
 The curious young 11-year-old stopped by and asked if he could train along with them.
 He was put up against an experienced amateur and knocked him out.
 This marked the beginning of a successful amateur career for Peter.

 He won the Nigerian Amateur Heavyweight Championship and the Africa Zone 3 Heavyweight Championship.
 He faced stiff competition as an amateur (including a knockout victory over 2000 silver medalist Mukhtarkhan Dildabekov of Kazakhstan).
 However, he prevailed and was given the opportunity to represent Nigeria at the 2000 Summer Olympics in Sydney, Australia.

 Peter lost in the quarterfinals to Italian Paolo Vidoz by decision.
 However, his performance was noted for being very impressive from such a young pugilist and hence more excitement was generated for him than the eventual gold medalist, Audley Harrison, to whom Peter had lost a very close decision just a few months before the Olympics.